 Pursuant to 40 CFR 51.309(d)(4)(vii), certain major stationary sources are required to evaluate, install, operate and maintain BART technology or an approved BART alternative for NO_x and PM emissions.
-BART requirements can be addressed through a case-by-case review under 40 CFR 51.308(e)(1) or through an alternative program under 40 CFR 51.308(e)(2).
-The State of Utah has chosen to evaluate BART for NO_x and PM under the case-by-case provisions of 40 CFR 51.308(e)(1).
+The State of Utah has chosen to evaluate BART for PM under the case-by-case provisions of 40 CFR 51.308(e)(1) and BART for NO_x through alternative measures under 40 CFR 51.308(e)(2).
 BART for SO2 is addressed through an alternative program under 40 CFR 51.309 that is described in Part E of this plan.